aurmartin/aurmartin.fr/input/posts/phoenix-liveview-select/index.md

 end
 ```

 For the moment we only have the name input field.
-We will add our select componenet later.
+We will add our select component later.
 You can then add this liveview to your router in the `lib/phoenix_liveview_select_web/router.ex` file:

 ```elixir
 scope "/", PhoenixLiveviewSelectWeb do